AhahaJade/AhahaJade.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I enjoy delving into the essence of problems and appreciate the thinking involved in physics.
+My current research interests include challenges faced by modern power systems and the application of complex networks.
+Despite the long-standing development of power systems, numerous unresolved issues persist due to their inherent complexity.
+Furthermore, the power system of the modern era is experiencing substantial transformations.
+I aspire to make a valuable contribution to the establishment of this critical infrastructure.
 {style="text-align: justify;"}